armbian/documentation/docs/build-framework/commands/basic.md

 ---
-seo_title: "Armbian basic build commands: build & flash"
+seo_title: "Armbian basic build commands: build, flash, kernel"
-description: "Everyday Armbian build commands: build an image with compile.sh, flash it to an SD card or eMMC, and open or purge the Docker build container."
+description: "Everyday Armbian build commands: build a full image or just the kernel with compile.sh, and flash it to an SD card, USB or eMMC."
 ---

 # Basic commands

-Everyday commands for building an image, writing it to media, and managing the build container.
+Everyday commands for building a full image or just the kernel, and writing it to media.

 ## build